Frank Kovacs: Amateur

 In May, Kovacs beat Welby Van Horn to win the California State Championships for the third year in a row.
 In June Kovacs beat Frank Parker in straight sets in the final of the Triple A tournament in St. Louis.
 In July, Kovacs beat Elwood Cooke in five sets in the final to win Nassau Country Club Invitation Tournament in New York.
 In July, Kovacs beat Seymour Greenberg to win Eastern Slopes Gold Racquet tournament in New Hampshire.
-In August he beat Bobby Riggs in the semi finals at Southampton before losing to Don McNeill in the final.
+In August he beat Bobby Riggs in the semifinals at Southampton before losing to Don McNeill in the final.
 Kovacs beat young Vic Seixas from two sets to love down in the third round of the U. S. Nationals.
-He lost in the quarter finals in straight sets to Joe Hunt.
+He lost in the quarter-finals in straight sets to Joe Hunt.
 In October Kovacs lost in the final of the Pacific Coast championships to Riggs.
 In December, Kovacs beat Bobby Riggs in the final of the Oklahoma indoor tournament.
-Kovacs was the No. 3 ranked American amateur in 1940.
+Kovacs was the No. 3 ranked American amateur by the USLTA in 1940.